-In this paper, we aim at synthesising decision-making mechanisms for an autonomous robot equipped with simple sensors, which integrates over time its perceptual experiences in order to initiate alternative actions.
+In this paper, we aim at synthesizing decision-making mechanisms for an autonomous robot equipped with simple sensors (see figure 1), which integrates over time its perceptual experiences in order to initiate alternative actions.
 In other words, the behaviour of the agent should change as a consequence of its repeated interaction with particular environmental circumstances.
-We are interested in exploiting a biologically-inspired evolutionary approach, based on the use of dynamical neural networks and genetic algorithms (Beer, 1995).
+We are interested in exploiting a biologicallyinspired evolutionary approach, based on the use of dynamical neural networks and genetic algorithms (Beer 1995).
 Generally speaking, the appeal of an evolutionary approach to robotics is twofold.
-Firstly, and most basically, it offers the possibility of automating a complex design task (Nolfi and Floreano, 2000).
-Secondly, since artificial evolution needs neither to understand, nor to decompose a problem in order to find a solution, it offers the possibility of exploring regions of the solution space that conventional design approaches are often constrained to ignore (Harvey et al., 1992).
-In our work, artificial evolution should tightly couple the agent's decision-making mechanisms to the nature of the environment and to the sensory-motor capabilities of the agent.
+Firstly, and most basically, it offers the possibility of automating a complex design task (Nolfi and Floreano 2000).
+Secondly, since artificial evolution, it offers the possibility of exploring regions of the solution space that conventional design approaches are often constrained to ignore (Harvey et al. 1992).
+In our work, artificial evolution should tightly couple the agent's decision-making mechanisms to the nature of the environment and to the sensorimotor capabilities of the agent.

 The experiment performed here, described in detail in section 2, requires an autonomous agent to possess both navigational skills and decision-making mechanisms.
 That is, the agent should prove capable of navigating in a boundless arena in order to approach a light bulb positioned at a certain distance from its starting position.
-Moreover, it should prove capable of discriminating between two types of environment: one in which the light can be actually reached, and another in which the light is surrounded by a 'barrier' which prevents the agent from proceeding further toward its target.
-Due to the nature of the experimental setup, the agent can find out in which type of environment it is situated only if it proves capable of (i) moving in a coordinated fashion in order to bring forth the perceptual experience required to discriminate between the two environments; (ii) integrating over time its perceptual experience in order to initiate a signalling behaviour if situated in an environment in which the light cannot be reached.
+Moreover, it should prove capable of discriminating between two types of environment: one in which the light can be actually reached, and another in which the light is surrounded by a 'barrier' that prevents the agent from proceeding further toward its target.
+Due to the nature of the experimental set-up, the agent can find out in which type of environment it is situated only if it proves capable of: (i) moving in a co-ordinated fashion in order to bring forth the perceptual experience required to discriminate between the two environments; and (ii) integrating over time its perceptual experience in order to initiate a signalling behaviour if situated in an environment in which the light cannot be reached.

-The results of our simulations show that a single Continuous Time Recurrent Neural Network-CTRNN, described in section 4.2 and also in (Beer, 1995)-shaped by evolution makes an autonomous agent capable of 'feeling' time through the flow of sensations determined by its actions.1 Low level 'leakyintegrator' neurons, which constitute the elementary units of the robot's controller, provide the agent with the required time-dependent structures.
-Further analysis of the evolved solutions reveals the nature of the selective pressures which facilitate the evolution of fully discriminating and signalling agents (see
+The results of our simulations show that a single continuous time recurrent neural network (CTRNN, described in section 4.2 and also in Beer (1995)) shaped by evolution makes an autonomous agent capable of 'feeling' time through the flow of sensations determined by its actions.1 Low-level 'leaky-integrator' neurons, which constitute the elementary units of the robot's controller, provide the agent with the required time-dependent structures.
+Further analysis of the evolved solutions reveals the nature of the selective pressures that facilitate the evolution of fully discriminating and signalling agents (see section 5).
+Moreover, we show that, simply by working on the nature of the fitness function, it is possible to bring forth discrimination mechanisms that are robust enough to deal with environmental circumstances that have never been encountered by the best evolved robots' ancestors.
+This result supports further the significance of the evolutionary robotics approach as a suitable method to develop adaptive autonomous systems.